traceychung/support_engineer_homework/README.md

     ```

 # SQL Queries
-The following SQL queries can be found at `./server/sql/sql_queries.sql`.
+The SQL queries for the following tasks can be found at `./server/sql/sql_queries.sql`.

+## Queries Provided
 - How many organizations do not have account plans?
 - How many organizations have more than one account plan?
 - List all organizations that have only one account plan.
 - List all organizations that have the PASSWORDLESS feature set to true.

+## How to Execute the SQL Queries
+1. *Set Up the Database*:
+  - Use an online SQL Editor like [NextLeap](https://nextleap.app/online-compiler/sql-programming) or any SQL client of your choice
+  - Copy and paste the `init-db.sql` file into your SQL Editor to create the necessary tables and insert the corresponding data
+2. *Run the Queries*:
+  -  Copy and paste each query from `./server/sql/sql_queries.sql` into the SQL Editor to execute them